utkarsh-umang/enlead/README.md

-  # enLead 5.0
+  # enLead fe

-  This is a code bundle for enLead 5.0.
-Designed by Navaneeth Sankar K P, For Utkarsh Umang.
+  The FE code for our lead database management system

   ## Running the code